phplucidframe/phplucidframe/README.md

 ## Prerequisites

 - Web Server (Apache with `mod_rewrite` enabled)
-- PHP version 5.3.0 or newer
+- PHP version 5.6 or newer is recommended.
+It should work on 5.3 as well, but we strongly advise you NOT to run such old versions of PHP.
-- MySQL 5.0 or newer with MySQLi enabled.
+- MySQL 5.0 or newer

 ## Installation